thomsonreuters/RippleDecoratorView/README.md

     rdv_zoomAnimationTrigger

-When the zoom animation will be played: onTap, onTouchDown or onTouchUp.
+When the zoom animation will be played: none, onTap, onTouchDown or onTouchUp.
 Default: onTap.